Ida Macalpine

-Background
+Early life and education

 Ida Wertheimer was born on 19 June 1899 in Nuremberg, Germany, to Matilde (née Lust) and Sigmund Wertheimer.
 She was of Jewish heritage and the fourth of five children.
 Sigmund was a successful businessman, sometime head of the Nuremberg city council, and a reserve officer in the Imperial German Army.
 The Wertheimers valued education and encouraged their two daughters as well as their sons to pursue it.
 Ida attended to the wounded of the First World War as a schoolgirl and resolved to become a physician.

 She began medical studies at Erlangen in 1918 and later continued them at Freiburg, Munich, and Berlin.
 As a student, she supported herself by making anatomical and pathological drawings for her teachers.
 She paused her training in 1921 to marry.
 Strongminded and determined, she resumed her medical career while her two children were still young and earned her Doctor of Medicine (MD) degree from Erlangen in 1925.
 Her older brother Friedrich (Fredric Wertham) also became a physician.